OLSA/admin-to-pdf/README.md

 # Admin pages to PDF

 This example shows how to remotely login to Processwire administration back-end and print desired pages to PDF using Node.js and headless browser Puppeteer.
-More details about this is [here](https://processwire.com/talk/topic/20101-how-to-render-admin-page-into-a-variable-to-create-a-pdf/?do=findComment&comment=174364).
+More details about this topic is [here](https://processwire.com/talk/topic/20101-how-to-render-admin-page-into-a-variable-to-create-a-pdf/?do=findComment&comment=174364).

 ## Requirements
 1) Running Node.js on your machine